Lower Your Mobile & Land Line Phone Costs

 Google Fi is a wireless service that Google set up to offer mobile service directly to users.

-The most innovative aspect of Google Fi is its pricing.
-Google is charging $20 per month for talk, text, Wi-Fi tethering, and international coverage in 170+ countries, then an additional $10 per GB of data each month.
-Global voice calls when traveling (non-Wi-Fi) $0.20 per minute in most overseas locations.
-All International Rates Your phone number works in 170+ countries and calls are just a dollar for a 5-minute call ($0.20 a minute).
-A straightforward plan with lots of benefits and flexible pricing.
+Google is charging $20 per month for talk, text, Wi-Fi tethering, and international coverage, then an additional $10 per GB of data each month.
+Global voice calls when traveling (non-Wi-Fi) $0.20 per minute in most overseas locations; your phone number works in 200+ destinations.

-Being a mobile virtual network operator (MVNO) means Google licenses network infrastructure from other carriers.
-Through new technology developed with their partners, Google Fi puts you on the best available network between Wi-Fi and three 4G LTE networks.
-This technology means you get access to more cell towers and 4G LTE in more places.
-Google Fi has partnered with Sprint, T-Mobile, and US Cellular carriers in the US.
-You can view Fi's US coverage map.
+Google Fi puts you on the best available network between Wi-Fi and three 4G LTE networks, Sprint, T-Mobile, and US Cellular carriers in the US.
+You can view Fi’s US coverage map.

 You can also bring your existing phone to Google Fi, Check the compatibility of a phone you already have.

 Use this link to signup for Google FI as a new subscriber; Fi will credit you and Glenn $20 after you’ve been active for 30 days.